On the Weakly Prime-Additive Numbers with Length 4

 \section{Introduction}

 A number $n$ with at least 2 distinct prime divisors is called \textit{prime-additive} if $n=\sum_{p|n}p^{a_p}$ for some $a_p>0$.
-If additionally $p^{a_p}<n\leq p^{a_p+1}$ for all $p|n$, then $n$ is called \textit{strongly prime-additive}.
-In 1992, Erd\H{o}s and Hegyv\'{a}ri \cite{Erdos} stated a few examples and conjectured that there are infinitely many strongly prime-additive numbers.
+If additionally, $p^{a_p}<n\leq p^{a_p+1}$ for all $p|n$, then $n$ is called \textit{strongly prime-additive}.
+In 1992, Erd\H{o}s and Hegyv\'{a}ri \cite{erdos} stated a few examples and conjectured that there are infinitely many strongly prime-additive numbers.
 However, this problem was and is still far from being solved.
 For example, not even the infinitude of prime-additive numbers is known.
 Therefore they introduced the following weaker version of prime-additive numbers.

-\begin{defn} A positive integer $n$ is said to be \textit{weakly prime-additive} if $n$ has 2 distinct prime divisors, and there exists distinct prime divisors $p_1,...,p_t$ of $n$ and positive integers $a_1,...,a_t$ such that $n=p_1^{a_1}+\cdots+p_t^{a_t}$.
-The minimal value of such $t$ is defined to be the \textit{length} of $n$, denoted as $\kappa_n$.
+\begin{defn} A positive integer $n$ is said to be \textit{weakly prime-additive} if $n$ has at least 2 distinct prime divisors, and there exists distinct prime divisors $p_1,...,p_t$ of $n$ and positive integers $a_1,...,a_t$ such that $n=p_1^{a_1}+\cdots+p_t^{a_t}$.
+The minimal value of such $t$ is defined to be the \textit{length} of $n$, denoted as $\kappa_n$. \end{defn}

 Note that if $n$ is a weakly prime-additive number, then $\kappa_n\geq3$.
-So we call a weakly prime-additive number with length 3 a \textit{shortest weakly prime-additive} number. \end{defn}
+So we call a weakly prime-additive number with length 3 a \textit{shortest weakly prime-additive} number.

-Erd\H{o}s and Hegyv\'{a}ri \cite{Erdos} showed that for any prime $p$, there exist infinitely many weakly prime-additive numbers divisible by $p$.
+Erd\H{o}s and Hegyv\'{a}ri \cite{erdos} showed that for any prime $p$, there exist infinitely many weakly prime-additive numbers divisible by $p$.
 In fact, they showed that these weakly prime-additive numbers can be taken to be shortest weakly prime-additive in their proof.
-They also showed that the number of shortest weakly prime-additive numbers up to some integer $N$ is at least $c(\log N)^3$ for sufficiently small constant $c>0$.
+They also showed that the number of shortest weakly prime-additive numbers up to some integer $N$ is at least $c(\log N)^3$ for a sufficiently small constant $c>0$.

-In 2018, Fang and Chen \cite{JHF} showed that for any positive integer $m$, there exists infinitely many shortest weakly prime-additive numbers divisible by $m$ if any only if $8$ does not divide $m$.
-This is Theorem \ref{shortest} stated in this paper.
-Also, they showed that for any positive integer $m$, there exists infinitely many weakly prime-additive numbers with length $\kappa_n\leq 5$ and divisible by $m$.